You get two crafts in one with this Paper Mache heart and watercolour hearts decoration.

 - Assorted Lampwork beads to act as weights

-- Watercolor inks in pipette jar, in at least 3 different pinky-red colors.
+- Watercolour inks in a pipette jar in at least three different pinky-red colours.
 Such as crimson, light rose and pastel red.

 - Sea salt